What to Do When Your Child Says: "I'm Gay"

-If you just found out your child is gay or lesbian, or even bisexual or transgender, you are probably thinking that such ideas are preposterous, right?
-Well, based on my research and clinical experience with parents just like you, here are some steps you can take that you will likely find helpful:
+If you just found out your child is gay, lesbian, bisexual, or transgender, you may be thinking that such ideas are preposterous.
+Well, based on my research and clinical experience with parents just like you, here are some steps you can take that you will likely find helpful.

-1) Find someone to talk to-but not just anyone As I state in the book and also in an earlier posting, the parents in my study were helped by talking to a trusted friend, relative, coworker, or even a casual acquaintance.
-These trustworthy confidants let them vent but who also corrected some of the misperceptions they absorbed from society, such as gay people are lonely, unhappy, promiscuous, not family oriented, unable to have children, and destined for an unhappy life.
-They also reassured parents that they and their child would be ok.
-So, look for someone to share you painful feelings with, make sure they are open-minded, progressive, and accepting of LGBT people.
+1. Find someone to talk to—but not just anyone.
+As I state in the book and also in an earlier posting, the parents in my study were helped by talking to a trusted friend, relative, coworker, or even a casual acquaintance.
+These trustworthy confidants let them vent but also corrected some of the misperceptions they absorbed from society, such as that gay people are lonely, unhappy, promiscuous, not family-oriented, unable to have children, or destined for an unhappy life.
+They also reassured parents that they and their child would be OK.
+So, look for someone to share your painful feelings with, make sure they are open-minded, progressive, and accepting of LGBT people.

-4) Get education.
-The PFLAG website has links to literature-books and articles that tell the truth about LGBT people.
+4. Get educated.
+The PFLAG website has links to books and articles that tell the truth about LGBT people.
 There are also a bunch of other good resources/books that I list below that you can buy, including my own.

-5) Let your child teach you.
+5. Let your child teach you.
 Know that your son or daughter came out to you, most probably because they love you and are seeking a more open, honest relationship.
 They may have something to teach you about LGBT people and also about acceptance and love.
-(Like societal ideas about sex, gender, and relationships are wrong, but more on that later.)

 The fact that you have read this far means that you are willing to take the initial step to reach out and get yourself information—and this is a good indication that no matter how badly you feel now, you will eventually feel better.
 Keep in mind that you have begun a journey and like all journeys, it is important to keep moving.
 Godspeed.